networknt/light-doc/content/en/tutorial/oauth/start.md

 reviewed: true
 ---

 Note: the following steps use MySQL database as an example.
-MariaDB, SQL Server and Postgres should be the same by choosing docker-compose-oauth2-mariadb.yml, docker-compose-oauth2-sqlserver or docker-compose-oauth2-postgres.yml when starting docker-compose.
+MariaDB, SQL Server and Postgres should be the same by choosing docker-compose-oauth2-mariadb.yml, docker-compose-oauth2-sqlserver.yml or docker-compose-oauth2-postgres.yml when starting docker-compose.

-The current release supports four built-in databases: Mysql, MariaDB, SQLServer and Postgres.
+The current release supports four built-in databases: MySQL, MariaDB, SQLServer and Postgres.
 If you want to use other databases, you need include the JDBC driver into the classpath and create a datasource config in service.yml file.

 In production mode, all services will have docker images downloaded from hub.docker.com or a private docker hub within your organization.
 And Kubernetes or other docker orchestration tools will be used to manage containers.